 "When you need help and solidarity for something worthwhile, maybe they're not there anymore."

-To finish this part of "Calm the F*ck Down", Sarah Knight advances in our manual on how to control your outbreak, and put into practice 2 lessons.
+To finish this part of “Calm the F*ck Down”, we will advance in our manual on how to control your outbreak, and put into practice 2 lessons.

 Having done that, create the habit of asking: "Can I control that?".

-In this part of "Calm the F*ck Down", Sarah focuses on the content of the book in situations that haven't occurred yet, the already known "what-if", and the probability of them happening or not.
+In this part of the book, Sarah focuses on the content of the book in situations that haven’t occurred yet, the already known “what-if”, and the probability of them happening or not.

 It works like the famous Saffir-Simpson scale, which goes from 1 to 5 and measures the intensity of hurricanes.
 However, we will not deal with hurricanes, but rather, "shitanes"!